robbeykaaso/app1/docs/gui/component/camera.md

 </br>

 * **name + "_cameraStated"**
-output a QJsonObject of the camera. the parameter "state" is the camera state
+output a string state of the camera
 </br>

 * **name + "_cameraCaptured"**